AdobeDocs/destination-sdk.en/help/destination-configuration.md

 ## Example configuration

-This is an example configuration for a fictional destination, Moviestar, which has endpoints in four locations on the globe.
+Below is an example configuration for a fictional destination, Moviestar, which has endpoints in four locations on the globe.
 The destination belongs to the mobile destinations category.

 ```json